 Zone 6

-What it should feel like: Very hard and short effort with severe sensation of leg fatigue, can barely breath and able to speak a few words.
+• What it should feel like: Explosive and forceful, severe sensation of leg fatigue, can barely breathe, able to speak 1 to 2 short words.

-Benefits: Training in this zone can increase the amount of power produced over short period.
+• Benefits: Training in this zone can increase the amount of power produced over a short period.

 Zone 7

-What it should feel like: Maximal, very short, unable to speak.
+• What it should feel like: Explosive and forceful, severe sensation of leg fatigue, out of breath, unable to speak.

 -